chriswangelin/azure-hybridnet-terraform/README.md

 ## Private Link Services & Private Endpoints

 A *private link-enabled* Azure service is one that supports *private endpoints* - a mechanism for assigning private IP addresses to specific types of Platform-as-a-Service (PaaS) resources, such as a storage accounts or key vaults.
 The private IP's, however,  are *endpoints*, meaning that they only permit inbound traffic.
 As a side note, Network Security Groups (NSG's) have historically not applied to private endpoints, but a [public preview feature](https://azure.microsoft.com/en-us/updates/public-preview-of-private-link-network-security-group-support/) now supports this functionality.
-DNS resolution for private endpoints happens through Azure's Public DNS server and *Private DNS Zones*, which is covered in the next section.
+DNS resolution for private endpoints happens through Azure's DNS resolver and *Private DNS Zones*, which is covered in the next section.

 ## DNS